Shlomi Fish as a Programmer - the pre-Elpas Years

 My first gig was to translate a document from English to Hebrew.
 I remember my friend and I (still the same friend) sitting in front of the computer and translating the introduction together.
 It was great fun, and our employer enjoyed it.

 I got my money eventually but my employer said he was willing to pay only because I was under age (that was my 9th grade).
 My friend claimed to have spent 4 times as much as I did and produced better results.
 Both my friend and I got 100 NIS which at that point was $50.
-With all the time I spent, I think it barely covered the computer’s electricity consumption.
+With all the time I spent, I think it barely covered the computer’s electricity consumption bill.
 As a developer, I later on was able to earn much more for my time.

 Another gig I got was when my friend had to do a programming project for his school of querying the school’s global schedule.
 He needed something that would be able to translate the Civil Calendar into the Jewish Calendar (as many of the vacations in Israel happen on Jewish dates).
 I read about it in the Hebrew Encyclopedia, and eventually was able to come up with a method to do the conversion.
 I went to my friend house, and explained to him how to do it.
 He said: “Shlomi, if you can do it, why don’t you write it for us, and we’ll credit you for it”.
 Having a lot of time I agreed.